RoboticsKnowledgebase/mrsd-software-bootcamp/simulation/f1tenth_wall_following.md

 A PID controller is a way to maintain certain parameters of a system around a specified set point.
 PID controllers are used in a variety of applications requiring closed-loop control, such as in the VESC speed controller on your car.

-The general equation for a PID controller in the time domain, as discussed in lecture, is as follows:
+The general equation for a PID controller in the time domain, as discussed in [this lecture from UPenn](https://www.youtube.com/watch?v=qIpiqhO3ITY) (accompanying [lecture slides](https://docs.google.com/presentation/d/1jS9Iz6JN41SVbivpfTdgTTjx3ouGFKPNbCktN32Obi8/edit?usp=sharing) provided by CMU), is as follows:

 $$ u(t)=K_{p}e(t)+K_{i}\int_{0}^{t}e(t^{\prime})dt^{\prime}+K_{d}\frac{d}{dt}(e(t)) $$